Insidious (film)

-Insidious is a 2010 supernatural horror film directed by James Wan, written by Leigh Whannell, and starring Patrick Wilson, Rose Byrne, and Barbara Hershey.
-It is the first installment in the Insidious franchise, and the third in terms of the series' in-story chronology.
+Insidious is a 2010 supernatural horror film directed and co-edited by James Wan, written by Leigh Whannell, and starring Patrick Wilson, Rose Byrne, and Barbara Hershey.
+It is the first installment in the Insidious franchise and the third in terms of the series' in-story chronology.
 The story centers on a married couple whose boy inexplicably enters a comatose state and becomes a vessel for a variety of demonic entities in an astral plane.

 Insidious had its world premiere on September 14, 2010, at the 2010 Toronto International Film Festival (TIFF) and received a wide theatrical release on April 1, 2011, by FilmDistrict.
-The film is followed by a sequel, Chapter 2 (2013), and two prequels, Chapter 3 (2015) and The Last Key (2018).
+The film is followed by two sequels, Insidious: Chapter 2 (2013), Insidious: The Red Door (2023); and two prequels, Insidious: Chapter 3 (2015) and Insidious: The Last Key (2018).

 Plot

-Married couple Josh and Renai Lambert have recently moved in to a new home with their sons Dalton and Foster, and their infant daughter Cali.
-One evening, Dalton sneaks into the attic, where he encounters a mysterious entity.
+Married couple Josh and Renai Lambert have recently moved in to a new home with their sons, Dalton and Foster, and their infant daughter Kali.
+One evening, Dalton sneaks into the attic, where he encounters a mysterious entity after falling from a rickety ladder and hitting his head.
 The next day, he inexplicably slips into a coma.

-Three months later, with no results at the hospital, Renai and Josh take Dalton back home.
+Three months later, with no signs of improvement, Renai and Josh take Dalton back home from the hospital.
 The family starts to experience frightening paranormal events, including strange noises and their home security alarm going off on its own repeatedly.
 Foster also claims he has seen the comatose Dalton walking around the house and Renai finds a bloody handprint on Dalton's bed.
-Later, Renai begins seeing a fiendish, long-hair apparition that tries to attack her.
+Later, Renai begins seeing a fiendish, long-haired apparition that tries to attack her.
 The Lamberts decide to move, with Renai believing the house to be haunted.

-However, the supernatural activity continues in their new home when Renai sees the ghost of a young child dressed in a period attire.
+However, the supernatural activity continues in their new home when Renai sees the ghost of a young child dressed in period attire.
 Josh's mother Lorraine arrives and explains she had a nightmare about a demon with a red face in Dalton's bedroom.
 She later sees the same demon behind Josh, and Dalton's bedroom is ransacked by unseen forces.
 Lorraine calls psychic Elise Rainier and her paranormal investigators Specs and Tucker.
 In Dalton's bedroom, Elise sees a vision of the red-faced demon.

 Elise explains that Dalton is not in a coma; he was born with the ability to astral project his consciousness and had been unknowingly doing so in his sleep, believing he was simply dreaming.
-This time he has travelled too far and has been captured in a purgatory dimension called "The Further", a place inhabited by the tortured spirits of the deceased.
+This time he has travelled too far and has been captured in a purgatory realm called "The Further," a place inhabited by the tortured spirits of the deceased.
 Without his consciousness present, his body is comatose, but spirits desire to use it so they can re-enter the physical world.
-Josh accuses Elise of being a scam artist and throws her out, but later finds drawings in Dalton's room that seem to confirm Elise's theory.
+Josh accuses Elise of being a scam artist and throws her out, but he later enters Dalton's room and finds drawings that seem to confirm Elise's theory.